typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 ```

 Reading and writing will be done using `java.io.BufferedReader` and
-`java.io.BufferedWriter` instances build from the socket.
+`java.io.BufferedWriter` instances built from the socket.
 Recall that this
 method will be in charge of closing those buffers, but not the client socket (it
 did not create that socket after all!).
 We will use again `Resource` to ensure
 that we close the streams we create.
 Also, all actions with potential